Dark Matter Spike surrounding Supermassive Black Holes Binary and the Nanohertz Stochastic Gravitational Wave Background: Introduction

-If all contributing SMBHBs evolve purely by loss of circular orbital energy to gravitational radiation, the GWB spectrum is well described by a simple $f^{-2/3}$ characteristic-strain power-law \cite{Sesana:2008mz,Burke-Spolaor:2018bvk, NANOGrav:2023hfp, NANOGrav:2023pdq}.
-The current data are consistent with such a scenario, and the more exotic cosmological/physical processes, such as the phase transition, cosmic string, inflation/curvature-induced GW, are also possible \cite{Burke-Spolaor:2018bvk,NANOGrav:2023hvm}.
 The nature of dark matter (DM), an invisible component that provides the additional gravitational force necessary to explain a range of phenomena across different scales, remains one of the most significant enigmas in the universe~\cite{Bertone:2004pz, Clowe:2006eq}.
-For the massive DM particles, the interplay with the SMBH may yield a density spike (i.e., the profile is steeper than the cusp) \citep{Ullio:2001fb, Yuan:2021mzi, Shen:2023kkm}.
-In this work, we examine the role of the presence of DM spikes surrounding the SMBHBs on modifying the nHz stochastic gravitational wave background.
-We show that it may be observed in SGWB by modulating the amplitude of the inspiring SMBHBs.
+In scenarios involving massive DM particles, their interaction with SMBHs can lead to the formation of steep density enhancements known as dark matter spike, where the DM profile becomes even steeper than the classical cusp~\citep{Ullio:2001fb, Yuan:2021mzi, Shen:2023kkm}.
+A variety of theoretical studies have explored the properties and potential signatures of such spike~\cite{Broadhurst:2023tus,Ghoshal:2023fhh,Aghaie:2023lan,Hu:2023oiu, Dosopoulou:2023umg, Zhang:2025mdl, Mitra:2025tag}.
+Numerous observational strategies have also been proposed to identify these features, including gravitational wave detection~\cite{Eda:2014kra, Yue:2019ozq, Li:2021pxf,Zhang:2024hrq, Cheng:2024mgl, Daniel:2025mna,Zhang:2025mdl,Xie:2025udx,Feng:2025fkc}, analysis of stellar orbital dynamics~\cite{Shen:2023kkm}, searching for DM annihilation signatures that depend on the spike profile~\cite{Alonso-Alvarez:2024gdz,Chen:2025jch}, and studies of DM-induced dynamical friction~\cite{2024ApJ...962L..40C,Fischer:2024dte}, among others.

+In this work, we investigate the impact of DM spikes surrounding the SMBHBs on modifying the nanohertz frequency SGWB.
+Specifically, we show that the presence of such spikes can imprint detectable signatures in the SGWB by modulating the amplitude of GW emission from inspiraling SMBHBs.
+It is worth noting that astrophysical uncertainties-such as galaxy pairs and gas/stellar distribution in the center of SMBH-can influence the predicted SGWB~\cite{Sesana:2006xw, Sesana:2006ne, Sesana:2007vr, Sesana:2008xk, Shannon:2015ect, Kelley:2016gse}.
+While a detailed treatment of these uncertainties is beyond the scope of this work, it will be addressed in future studies.
+Our current focus is to assess the feasibility of identifying DM spikes through their imprint on the SGWB.

+The structure of the paper is outlined as follows: In Section~\ref{sec:dynafric and spike}, we begin by discussing the concept of dynamical friction arising from the distribution of dark matter spikes surrounding SMBHBs.
+Section~\ref{sec:SGWB} provides a concise overview of the methodology employed to derive the spectrum of the SGWB, which involves utilizing the equation of motion for the SMBHs in conjunction with their energy balance equation.
+We proceed by detailing our data analysis and presenting our findings in Section~\ref{sec:data_analysis}.
+Lastly, we conclude by providing a summary of our conclusions in Section~\ref{sec:conclusion}.